dakshub/spacestagram/README.md

 ## Features

-This application fulfills all the technical requirements, includes animations and 6 extra features.

 ### Main page

 Images returned from the API are shown here.
 Each image result lists a title, date of capture (earth_date) and a button to “like” that image.